filodb/FiloDB/README.md

 ## Deploying

-The current version assumes Spark 1.5.x and Cassandra 2.1.x or 2.2.x.
+The current version assumes Spark 1.6.x and Cassandra 2.1.x or 2.2.x, though it seems to work on Spark 1.5.x as well.

 - sbt spark/assembly
 - sbt cli/assembly